Are you looking for an easy guide for installing Kubernetes Cluster on Debian 11 (Bullseye)?

 $ sudo apt update $ sudo apt install kubelet kubeadm kubectl -y $ sudo apt-mark hold kubelet kubeadm kubectl

-Now, we are all set to create Kubernetes cluster, run following command only from master node,
+Now, we are all set to initialize Kubernetes cluster, run following command only from master node,

 Output,